Caroline Clive

-Caroline Clive, sometimes known as Caroline Wigley Clive (pseudonym, V; 24 June 1801 – 13 July 1873) was an English writer.
-She was known chiefly as the author of IX Poems that when first published, took their place in the forefront of then-contemporary feminine verse.
+Caroline Wigley Clive (née Meysey-Wigley; 24 June 1801 – 13 July 1873) was an English writer known by the pseudonym V. She was known chiefly as the author of IX Poems that when first published, took their place in the forefront of then-contemporary feminine verse.
 Clive wrote all her life, was a brilliant conversationalist, was held in the highest regard within an exceptionally notable intellectual circle, and carried on a large correspondence.

 Early years

 Caroline Meysey-Wigley was born in Brompton Grove, London, 24 June 1801.
 She was the daughter and co-heiress of Edmund Meysey-Wigley, Esq., of Shakenhurst, Worcestershire, M.P. for Worcester, and his wife, Anna Maria Meysey, only surviving daughter of Charles Watkins Meysey.
 At the age of three, she had a severe illness, one issue of which was life-long lameness and consequent hindrance in many ways.